Frequently asked questions

 Please bring to your appointment:

-⚕ Official government issued identification (such as a valid passport or a refugee ID).
-Please note, if you are using a passport, you must bring the ORIGINAL unless otherwise directed by our staff.
+- Official government issued identification (such as a valid passport or a refugee ID).
+Please note, if you are using a passport, you must bring the ORIGINAL.
+Photocopies will not be accepted.

 What Can I Expect During the Medical Exam?